↑

 best places for Christmas decor

-Columbus, Ohio- I spent every Christmas growing up in Columbus, Ohio.
-So, I have to include this city.
-And not just for ole’ time sake, Columbus has a lot to offer families during the holiday season.
-One of their highlights of the season is The Columbus Zoo and Aquarium Wildlights.
 With more than 3 million LED lights and a choreographed display of lights and music bursts every 30 minutes, you will quickly see why this is a family-favorite activity.
 Just a few miles down the road in Easton Town Center, you will find a 50-foot Holiday Tree featuring a 6-foot start and more than 25,000 digital LED lights, synchronized to a soundtrack.

-Cleveland, Ohio- If you grew up watching (and still watch) the iconic A Christmas Story, take a tour of the house museum during November- January.
+Cleveland, Ohio- If you grew up watching (and still watch) the iconic A Christmas Story, take a tour of the house museum from November- January.
 While you’re in Cleveland, be sure to check out the Glow Winter Show at the Cleveland Botanical Garden.
 It’s filled with handmade gingerbread houses, festive holiday flowers, and other holiday traditions.
 Another must-not spot in Cleveland is the West Side Market.
 With over 100 vendors, you’ll find unique Christmas presents and new treats to try.

 Hamilton, Ohio- This high-tech, drive-through holiday light experience is over 2.5 miles located in Hamilton, Ohio.
 With more than 1 million LED lights, it’s a spectacular show.
 If you want something to do that involves staying in the car, check out Pyramid Hill Sculpture Park and Museum.